RTEMS/rtems-docs/c-user/config/task-stack-alloc.rst

 CONFIGURE_TASK_STACK_ALLOCATOR_FOR_IDLE
 ---------------------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_TASK_STACK_ALLOCATOR_FOR_IDLE``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is an initializer define.

-DEFAULT VALUE:
+.. rubric:: DEFAULT VALUE:

-    The default value is ``_Stack_Allocator_allocate_for_idle_default``, which
-    indicates that IDLE task stacks will be allocated from an area statically allocated by ``<rtems/confdefs.h>``.
+The default value is ``_Stack_Allocator_allocate_for_idle_default``, which indicates that IDLE task stacks will be allocated from an area statically allocated by ``<rtems/confdefs.h>``.

-VALUE CONSTRAINTS:
-    The value of this configuration option shall be defined to a valid function pointer of the type ``void *( *allocate )( uint32_t, size_t )``.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 The value of this configuration option is the address for the stack allocator allocate handler used to allocate the task stack of each :term:`IDLE task`.

-NOTES:
+.. rubric:: NOTES:

 This configuration option is independent of the other thread stack allocator configuration options.
 It is assumed that any memory allocated for the stack of an :term:`IDLE task` will not be from the RTEMS Workspace or the memory statically allocated by default.

+.. rubric:: CONSTRAINTS:

+The value of the configuration option shall be defined to a valid function pointer of the type ``void *( *allocate )( uint32_t, size_t )``.

 ..
 Generated from spec:/acfg/if/task-stack-allocator-init

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_TASK_STACK_ALLOCATOR_INIT